Credit:

 We tested basic types of humidifiers, including those with ultrasonic and warm-mist settings, as well as evaporators.
 Each has its own strengths and weaknesses.

-Ultrasonic cool mist humidifiers: These models are virtually silent, efficient, and are among the most popular on the market.
+Ultrasonic cool-mist humidifiers: These models are virtually silent, efficient, and among the most popular on the market.
 They work by rapidly vibrating a ceramic plate.
 The high frequency turns the water into a fine mist that is cool to the touch.
 Ultrasonic models work best as personal units.
 They tend not to be powerful enough to cover large areas.

-Warm mist humidifiers: These humidifiers are pretty basic: They boil water, and the resulting steam is piped out through the top via a fan.
+Warm mist humidifiers: These humidifiers are pretty basic: They boil water, and the resulting steam is drawn up through the top by a fan.
 Warm misters tend to be the most effective humidifiers, covering more square footage and outputting more moisture.
 However, this high-powered method makes them unsafe around small children, and they can increase a room's temperature to uncomfortable levels.

-Evaporators: As the name suggests, evaporators evaporate water into the air.
+Evaporators: As the name suggests, evaporators remove water from the liquid phase and convert it into the gaseous phase.
 A fan circulates air over the reservoir.
 These models make a bit of noise, but if you like white noise while you sleep, you may find it soothing.
 If you have mineral-rich water in your area, you might want to get an evaporator.
 The models we tested had filters to prevent white dust from forming.

 Water Tank Capacity